AdobeDocs/experience-platform.en/help/sources/tutorials/api/delete-dataflows.md

 **Response**

-A successful response returns HTTP status 204 (No Content) and a blank body.
+The API will return an HTTP 404 (Not Found) error, indicating that the dataflow has been deleted.
 You can confirm the deletion by attempting a lookup (GET) request to the connection.

 ## Next steps

-By following this tutorial, you have successfully used the [!DNL Flow Service] API to delete existing dataflows.
+By following this tutorial, you have successfully used the [!DNL Flow Service] API to to delete an existing dataflow.

 For steps on how to perform these operations using the user interface, please refer to the tutorial on [deleting dataflows in the UI](../../tutorials/ui/delete.md)